hany606/Tensegrity-Robotics/README.md

 Mainly, this work will concentrate on using RL to control the movements of the tensegrity structure using NTRTsim for now.

+## Active Projects:
+1. Tensegrity Leg:
+It is in src/dev/legz

 ## How to start working with the repository?:
   1. Clone the repo: